free things to do in New York City

 Discussion | Dance, NYC Street Style, and Hip Hop

-Choreographers from the Hip Hop Dance Conservatory and Keep Rising to the Top together with FIT professor Elena Romero will discuss the evolution of Hip Hop style–from authentic NYC street style to what is now a more intentional representation of that style.
+Choreographers from the Hip Hop Dance Conservatory and Keep Rising to the Top together with FIT professor more Elena Romero will discuss the evolution of Hip Hop style–from authentic NYC street style to what is now a more intentional representation of that style.
 H+ and KR3T's support young dancers as they prepare for a career in the performing arts.
-Professor Romero has a long career in fashion journalism and is co-curator of an upcoming exhibition at The Museum at FIT on Hip Hop style.
+Professor Romero has a long career in fashion journalism and is co-curator of an upcoming exhibition at The Museum at FIT on Hip Hop style. less

 New York City, NY; NYC